Breaking News

 COMMENTARY by Susan Katz Keating

-When the Senate Intelligence Committee holds a hearing this week to address Chinese malign influence inside the United States, lawmakers ought to be given a cache of memory assistance devices.
+The next time U.S. intelligence gatekeepers convene to address Chinese espionage against the United States, lawmakers should be given a cache of memory assistance devices.
 Perhaps that will stop them from succumbing anew to the amnesia that has plagued our China-watchers for decades.

 I first heard about this collective memory lapse in the mid-1980’s, via my old friend, Robert Crowley.
 An expert on the Soviet KGB, Crowley had been the CIA’s assistant director for clandestine operations.
-When I knew him during the Cold War, Crowley was livid that our national secrets were being targeted by China – and that little was being done to guard the vaults.
+When I knew him, Crowley was livid that our national secrets were being targeted by China – and that little was being done to guard the vaults.

 READ MORE about Chinese espionage against the United States